Mouse-ear Hawkweed flowers. Photo Credit: Janie Marlow, NameThatPlant.net, Bugwood.org

-- Prefers to grow in open grassy areas such as fields, meadows, pastures, forest clearings, and roadsides.
+- It prefers to grow in open grassy areas such as fields, meadows, pastures, forest clearings, and roadsides.

-- Produces thick mats that prevent other plants from establishing or surviving.
+- It produces thick mats that prevent other plants from establishing or surviving.

 - It produces thick mats that displace desirable pasture species and thrives in over-grazed pastures.